Icetrixwastaken/PVP-HUD/README.md

 ### Basic Description
-**PVP HUD** is a fork of  for enhancing PvP.
+**PVP HUD** is a fork of sdphantomz3's PVP Essentials mod for enhancing PvP.
 It provides a user-friendly HUD that shows essential information, such as armor durability, experience bottle count, ender pearl availability, and arrow count.

 ### Features
 - **Armor Display**: See your current armor pieces and their durability.
 The display can show durability as a percentage or as a raw number.